Learning GUI Grounding with Spatial Reasoning from Visual Feedback: Introduction

 We train the model using reinforcement learning (RL) in this interactive environment, as it provides a natural framework for this sequential decision-making task.
 We design a reward function that combines a position-based reward with several trajectory penalties that discourage wrong or inefficient search processes (\cref{sec:reward_modelling}).
 Our ablation studies (\cref{ssec:experiments}) show that these penalties are helpful to prevent degenerate behaviour and significantly improve the downstream accuracy of the model.
 Furthermore, to improve the efficiency of this interactive grounding process, we introduce a strategy that balances training cost and inference accuracy (\cref{sec:cropmethod}).

-Experimental results show that \MethodName, based on Qwen2.5-VL-7B~\citep{Qwen2.5-VL}, achieves a new state-of-the-art (SOTA) performance on ScreenSpot-v2~\citep{SeeClick} ($88.8\% \rightarrow 93.9\%$) and ScreenSpot-Pro~\citep{ScreenSpot-Pro} ($26.8\% \rightarrow 56.5\%$), surpassing the prior leading model GTA1~\citep{GTA1} by $6.4\%$ on the more challenging ScreenSpot-Pro benchmark.
+Experimental results on GUI grounding and agentic benchmarks show that \MethodName outperforms all strong baseline models consistently based on Qwen2.5-VL-7B~\citep{Qwen2.5-VL} and UI-TARS-1.5-7B~\citep{UI-TARS}.
+When using the same base model, \MethodName outperforms prior leading model GTA1~\citep{GTA1} by $8.0\%$ on ScreenSpot-Pro~\citep{ScreenSpot-Pro} while only requiring 8K training samples compared to 64K samples used by GTA1.
 In terms of computational efficiency, the fine-tuned model learns to solve the problem within two steps for 95\% of the instances and adaptively conducts more steps on difficult tasks, such as locating UI elements with small sizes.

-Besides, we test the spatial reasoning capability of the model around a cursor by asking it to classify the spatial relationship between a cursor and another object in a clean background.
-We observe that even the strong base model struggles in this simple task, which suggests its grounding ability may not be founded on a robust spatial understanding of images. \MethodName obtains a higher accuracy without being explicitly trained on this task, indicating that training in an interactive environment has the potential to improve a general spatial understanding capability.
+To test the spatial reasoning capability of the model, we design a cursor-in-box test -- asking the model to classify the spatial relationship between a cursor and a box in a clean background (\cref{sec:analysis}).
+We observe that even the strong base model struggles with this simple task, which suggests its grounding ability may not be founded on a robust spatial understanding of images, while \MethodName obtains higher accuracy without being explicitly trained on it.
+Further evaluation on spatial reasoning benchmarks indicates that learning GUI grounding by moving a cursor improves the spatial reasoning capability that can generalise to out-of-distribution domains.

-Our work makes the following contributions: \begin{enumerate}[leftmargin=20pt,itemsep=1pt,topsep=0pt] \item We reformulate GUI grounding from the static task to an interactive process by moving a cursor, enabling the model to learn coordinate-spatial alignment from visual feedback during training. \item We introduce \MethodName, a GUI grounding model trained with reinforcement learning in the interactive environment, using a dense, trajectory-based reward function; \item our experiments show that \MethodName achieves a new SOTA on ScreenSpot-v2 ($93.9\%$) and ScreenSpot-Pro ($56.5\%$), and the analysis further shows that it learns an adaptive strategy to conduct more steps movement on difficult tasks. \end{enumerate}
+Our work makes the following contributions: \begin{inparaenum}[1)] \item we reformulate GUI grounding from the static, one-step task to a dynamic, interactive process, which enables the model to learn coordinate-spatial alignment from visual feedback during training; \item we introduce \MethodName, the GUI grounding model trained with reinforcement learning in the interactive environment, using a dense, trajectory-based reward function; \item our comprehensive evaluation across GUI grounding, online agentic, and spatial reasoning benchmarks shows that learning GUI grounding by moving a cursor improves both grounding accuracy and spatial reasoning capability. \end{inparaenum}